Last updated on .

 From there, we walked to the Holy Trinity church.
 It’s on the side of a hill overlooking the mountains and the valley below.
 It’s a really beautiful setting for a church.

 After walking through the acropolis, we reached the former Church of St. George.
-It was made into a restaurant but closed down.
+It was converted to a restaurant but closed down.
 Nearby was a lookout point with some of the most breathtaking scenery in Albania.

 On the way back to the square, we passed the Evangelistria Church and the Church of St. Theodore.